wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.2.5 =
+* Moved all attack signatures out of the plugin to prevent Wordfence being detected as malicious in a false positive.

 = 3.2.4 =
 * Improved country blocking to make bulk adding/deleting of countries much easier.
 * Fixed bug that caused Google feed fetcher and other Google UA bots to get blocked if blocking of unverified Googlebots was enabled.